 Practice Management Bridge® puts you on a path toward unification

 Rectangle Health’s flagship product, Practice Management Bridge®, unifies payment and engagement efforts in one solution.
 Interfacing with any practice management system, Practice Management Bridge is a multi-faceted solution that brings empathy to the healthcare payment process.
-This innovative platform includes features like Text to Pay, digital registration forms, contactless capabilities, online payments, Card on File, and automatic payment posting.
+This innovative platform includes features like Text-to-Pay, digital registration forms, contactless capabilities, online payments, Card on File, and automatic payment posting.
 This healthcare software solution modernizes your office and expedites workflows.
 Optimize and organize all your data into one ecosystem of proven solutions.
-To discover how Rectangle Health can be your trusted healthcare technology partner, schedule a no-obligation consultation today.